tj/axon/Readme.md

   - `identity` - The "name" of the socket that uniqued identifies it.
   - `retry timeout` - The amount of time until retries will not be attempted again.

-PubSockets additionaly have options for batching:
+PubSockets additionally have options for batching:

-  - `batch max` - Max amount of messags to buffer in memory.
+  - `batch max` - Max amount of messages to buffer in memory.
   - `batch ttl` - Amount of time to buffer messages before sending.

 ## Binding / Connecting